Loading...

 showing up in your chatbot in certain cases.
 The reply text is taken care of in the lines above.

 The example code below demonstrates how you could add flip cards to your chatbot.
 Here we use a flip card to create a study tool for terms and definitions.
-This example is an adaptation of .
+This example is an adaptation of a blog post by David Walsh.

 Below, the getRandomFlipcard